-College and universities have been busy updating their virtual experiences and are now offering virtual chats and interviews.
-Go to their admissions pages and, if there are opportunities to register for interviews, choose your dates and times.
+For the schools on your list, go to their admissions pages and, if there are opportunities to register for interviews, choose your dates and times.
 If you are required to schedule an interview, schedule early, as spots fill quickly.
-Preparation is important, and you will want to practice your responses to typical interview questions on a virtual platform such as Zoom, Microsoft Teams, or Google Meet.
+Preparation is important, and if you are interviewing remotely, you will want to practice your responses to typical interview questions on a virtual platform such as Zoom, Microsoft Teams, or Google Meet.

 In addition to knowing if a college conducts interviews, be sure to understand the nature of the interview.
 Some are informational (intended to help you learn about the school), while others are evaluative (intended to help the school assess you as a candidate).
 In both situations, the interview serves as an opportunity for two people to get to know each other.
 Yes, not only can the rep can gain a better understanding of who you are, beyond the facts and figures of your transcript and test scores, but you can also gain greater insight about a school through your conversation with an admission representative.